 The Midianite’s dream of defeat (Judges 7:13–14)

 Gideon may have been the most reluctant judge in all of Israel.
 God commissioned him to raise an army to defeat the Midianites, but God cut back the forces to a scant 300 men.
 To strengthen Gideon’s resolve, God sent him to the outskirts of the enemy camp to overhear two soldiers talking.
 One had dreamt of a loaf of barley bread rolling into the camp and flattening a tent.
 The other, amazingly, interpreted the dream to mean that the Israelite Gideon would defeat the Midianites: “God has given the Midianites and the whole camp into [Gideon’s] hands” (Judges 7:14).
-Gideon took heart, followed God’s plan, and watched from a hilltop as the Midianite soldiers slaughtered each other (verses 19–22).
+Gideon took heart, followed God’s plan, and watched the Midianite soldiers slaughter each other (verses 19–22).

 Nebuchadnezzar’s dream of the statue (Daniel 2)